jvanzand/ethraid/README.md

 ## Create a configuration file from the template provided and provide the required parameters and desired data
 - *\$ cp template_config.py my_config.py*
 - NOTE: ethraid uses AU for all distances and M_Jup for all masses.
-Access helpful conversion factors using, e.g.
+Access helpful conversion factors using e.g.

     ```
     from ethraid import Ms2Mj, pc_in_au